aadali/nanofq/README.md

   -l, --length <length>          Count the reads number that whose length is bigger than this value if you set this parameter, multi values can be separated by comma
-      --gc                       Whether to stats the gc content -b, --bam                      If set, treat input as bam/sam -t, --thread <thread>          How many threads will be used [default: 1] --python <python>          the python3 path, and matplotlib is needed [default: python3] -p, --plot <plot>              Whether to make plot, if set, it should be the prefix of figure path without filename extension
+      --gc                       Whether to stats the gc content -b, --bam                      If set, treat input as bam/sam -I, --index                    For sorted but unindexed bam file, build index firstly if this para is specified -t, --thread <thread>          How many threads will be used [default: 1] --python <python>          the python3 path, and matplotlib is needed [default: python3] -p, --plot <plot>              Whether to make plot, if set, it should be the prefix of figure path without filename extension